dabloem/signup-app/readme.md

 The */admin* path is protected by default, use *BASIC* based authentication, please refer the configuration in *web.xml* file under the *WEB-INF* folder.

+There are several approaches for storing the autentication info, UsersRoles used properties file and Database used database, others you can refer the JBoss AS documentation.

-1. Configuration using UsersRoles login-module code.
+* Configuration using UsersRoles login-module code.

-	* Create a security domain in JBoss configuration file(*${JBOSS_HOME}/standlone/configuration/standalone.xml*).
+	1. Create a security domain in JBoss configuration file(*${JBOSS_HOME}/standlone/configuration/standalone.xml*).

           Find *<subsystem xmlns="urn:jboss:domain:security:1.0">* tag, change 'other' security-domain to the following configuration.